| King Janeka Once there was a yogi that loved his master. He was

 the balcony, he saw that half the city was on fire.
 Then he saw

 the king in his robe and crown, ordering people how to put the fire out.
+He was amazed at how calm and unattached the king was to

 all his wealth and kingdom.
 The yogi suddenly became aware that he